Coroutines for Asynchronous Concurrent Programming

 state p;; (* Sleep *)

-wakeup_exn r Exit;; (* `wakeup_exn` makes p a failure *)
+wakeup_exn r Exit;; (* `wakeup_exn` uses r to resolve p to failure *)

-state p;; (* Now a `Fail Exit`.
-Note once resolved it is all done, can't Sleep/Return *)
+state p;; (* p is now a `Fail Exit`.
+Note once resolved it can't change any more. *)

 let p, r = wait ();; (* another one, lets resolve this one positively *)